THE SABBATH AND THE GOSPEL

 We just accepted the gift of finished and perfect salvation and eternal life on Sabbath resting in Jesus in the tomb!
 (Please study articles about the “In Christ Motif” to understand this most important Biblical idea).

-After resting in Jesus on the Sabbath what happened next day on Sunday?
+After resting in Jesus on the Sabbath what happened the next day on Sunday?

 We resurrected in Jesus, not to rest but to work.